- 1. Bodyweight Exercises

 Resistance training commonly involves using elasticated bands during bodyweight exercises.

-If there’s a particular area you want to build muscle, resistance training can be the ideal technique as it allows you to target specific muscle groups.
+If there’s a particular area you want to increase muscle, resistance training can be the ideal technique as it allows you to target specific muscle groups.

 A systematic review of all the research around resistance training and muscle hypertrophy reached the same conclusion: